corentinbeuf/Harden-SSH/README.md

 - [x] Limit the number of connection attempts.
 - [X] Disable the root connection in SSH.
 - [X] Display information related to the user’s last login.
+- [ ] Enable 2FA on SSH connection.

 ## Implementation :